loxia01/PSInternetConnectionSharing/README.md

 Checks for if ICS is enabled for any network connection and, if so, disables ICS for those connections.
 ### Parameters
 #### -PassThru
-If this parameter is specified `Disable-Ics` returns an output with the disabled connections.
+If this parameter is specified `Disable-Ics` returns an object representing the disabled connections.
 Optional.
 By default `Disable-Ics` does not generate any output.
 #### -Whatif
 Shows what would happen if the function runs.
 The function is not run.
 #### -Confirm